 - Can I get a hug from the beautiful lady?

 - You can steal my breath away with just one smile.

 - I like the way you tilt your head before shooting that lovely smile.

 - Your eyes are so beautiful I can look into them all day.

 - Your beauty is distracting.

 - Your smell nice.

 - You look like a strong girl.

-How to receive a body compliment?
+How to receive a body positive compliment?

 The only right way to respond to a body positive compliment is to smile and say a thank you.
-No one is putting a pressure on you t meet any crazy standard of beauty.
+No one is putting pressure on you to meet any crazy standard of beauty.
 They are telling you that you are beautiful the way you are and you know it’s because beauty comes in all shape and sizes and color.
 Be confident and bold in receiving a compliment and develop the habit of complimenting yourself regularly.